 eCommerce SKU number.
 Firstly, understand what information will be necessary according to your products.

-Keeping that in mind create an eCommerce SKU and upload it to your Point of Sale software (POS) or your inventory management software.
-If you are using any of them, you are all set to track all your products with ease.
+Keeping that in mind, create an eCommerce SKU and upload it to your Point of Sale software (POS) or your inventory management software.
+If you are using any of them, you can easily track all your products.

 Moreover, if you are looking for a post-production service for your eCommerce product images that also helps you with bulk renaming, PixelPhant is your go.

-Get your product images edited, as well as renamed accurately while receiving them within just 24 hours of turnaround time.
+Get your product images edited and renamed accurately while receiving them within 24 hours of turnaround.